 We want to hear what you think.
 Contact us at firstname.lastname@example.org.
 And if you've enjoyed what you've read, please consider donating to support our work:Donate

-Alex Schmaus is a special education instructional aide and a member of United Educators of San Francisco, San Francisco Movement of Rank and File Educators, and the Tempest Collective.
+Alex Schmaus is a special education instructional aide at a public middle school in San Francisco.
+They are a member of the United Educators of San Francisco executive board, the San Francisco Movement Of Rank and File Educators, and the Tempest Collective.